risksense/upload_to_platform/README.md

 platform, and begin processing of those files.
 Once the files have been successfully uploaded, the files will be moved into an "archive" subfolder within the original folder.

+## Scan File Support
+A common question: "Does this script support uploading scan files from *scanner xyz*?"

+In short, yes.
+The script does not perform any enforcement of supported scan file type, and defers to the RiskSense platform for scan file support.
+In other words, the script will upload any scan file it finds, regardless of file type, and lets the RiskSense platform sort it out.

 ## Usage